tock/tock/doc/threat_model/Application_Loader.md

 1. A build system that combines apps into a single image must be trusted to correctly compile and merge the apps and kernel.
 The build system must be trusted to provide confidentiality, integrity, and availability guarantees.
-   If the resulting image is signed (and the signature verified by a bootloader), then the firmware deployment mechanism need not be trusted.
-If there is no signature verification in the bootloader then the firmware deployment mechanism must be trusted as well.
+   The firmware deployment mechanism must be trusted for confidentiality and availability guarantees.
+If the resulting image is signed (and the signature verified by a bootloader), then the firmware deployment mechanism need not be trusted for integrity.
+If there is no signature verification in the bootloader then the firmware deployment mechanism must be trusted for integrity as well.

 1. An application loader that performs the nonvolatile storage write from within Tock's kernel may make its confidentiality, integrity, and availability